 The former Celtic harvest festival of Samhain, known today as Halloween, is the second-largest commercial holiday in the United States (behind Christmas).
-Spending for this holiday has quadrupled in the past ten years according to the Cost of Halloween Survey.
+According to the Cost of Halloween Survey, spending for this holiday has quadrupled in the past ten years.

-The Stalker family will be spending all our $185.50 by going big and giving out full-sized candy bars!
+The Stalker family will spend all our $185.50 by going big and giving out full-sized candy bars!
 Well, we also spent money on some ridiculous dog costumes.

-It’s really something precious to watch the authentic reactions kids give to receiving a full-sized candy bar.
+Watching the authentic reactions kids give to receiving a full-sized candy bar is precious.
 The kids almost can’t believe you’re giving them out.
 The kids think, “You are crazy!”
-Or, is this really happening?
+Or is this happening?

-After several years of experimenting of larger sized candy, we have landed on giving out the classic Hershey Bar each year.
-The Hershey Bar has distinctive packaging, heft, and who doesn’t like a Hershey Bar?
+After several years of experimenting with giant candy, we have landed on giving out the classic Hershey Bar each year.
+The Hershey Bar has distinctive packaging and heft, and who doesn’t like a Hershey Bar?
 It’s a total winner.
-And on the big scale of things, not that expensive either.
+And on the enormous scale of things, not that expensive either.

 The Back Story

-The way this tradition got started was when I was a kid, I told myself, if I ever became an adult and had the means, I’d be mega generous on Halloween.
+This tradition started when I was a kid; I told myself if I ever became an adult and had the means, I’d be mega generous on Halloween.
 I would not be like the lame chumps in our neighborhood who gave out pennies, popcorn balls, or candy corn.